Scholars Guide

 • Request a Carolina Covenant Faculty or Staff Mentor.

-• Identify Carolina Covenant Liaisons in areas of interest; attend their sessions; email them to introduce yourself and learn more about their area.
+• Identify Carolina Covenant Liaisons in areas of interest, email them to introduce yourself and learn more about their field.

 • Connect with the Carolina Covenant’s Student Advisory Council (SAC)– a team of undergraduate interns who serve as liaisons between Covenant Scholars and our professional team.
-The SAC also serve as interns with the Covenant office and include information about applying for the council and helping with the annual service project.
+The SAC also leads several community events and service projects throughout the academic year.

 • Join the Carolina Covenant GroupMe to connect with other Scholars and stay in the know about emergent opportunities